sdanielzafar/NAVtrackr/README.md

         the field does not match one of the allowable values.&nbsp; You can see the allowable values by pressing the Prompt button or hyperlink.<a class=

-When this happens to me I usually just go into PeopleSoft and manually try out any new codes in a new timesheet to see if they exist.
+When this happens to me I usually just go into InsideNCI and manually try out any new codes in a new timesheet to see if they exist.